Inference and Test-Time Compute

 Training compute is the upfront cost of creating a model.
 Inference compute is the ongoing cost of using it.
 The distinction matters because the AI economy is moving from one-time model creation toward persistent operation at scale.

-A training run may be spectacularly expensive, but a widely used model can spend enormous compute after release.
+A training run may be extremely expensive, but a widely used model can spend enormous compute after release.
 Consumer assistants, coding agents, search systems, enterprise copilots, autonomous workflows, and synthetic media pipelines all create recurring demand for inference.

 Forms of Test-Time Compute